drainlm/Facial-Recognition/README.md

 ### A Note on Pixel Intensity and PySpark

 Based on an early hypothesis that there could be a correlation between misclassification and pixel intensity, the average pixel intensity for each subject's set of 10 images was calculated.
 A correlation was not found.
 However, this information was loaded into PySpark (primarily to satisfy part of a grading rubric for this project) and it is possible that with some additional digging and loading of data some relevant information could be retrieved for further exploration.
 The section should be in Exploratory Data Analysis, however it is placed here to avoid confusion since it wasn't pursued further.

 ![1686290672734](image/README/1686290672734.png)![1686290844570](image/README/1686290844570.png)

+### Note:

+For the misclassification visualization, you'll see a True image and a Predicted image.
+While the True image depicts the testing image, the Predicted image is just the first picture in the indvidual subject's set of 10 pictures.

 ### References